chaoss/community/elections/election-faq.md

 ---

+**Do I have to rank all candidates?**

+No!
+You can leave candidates unmarked (they will default to "No Opinion") or explicitly select "No Opinion" for candidates you don't know well enough to rank.
+However, it's recommended to rank as many candidates as you feel comfortable ranking, as this helps ensure a clear election outcome and makes your preferences count in head-to-head comparisons.

+---

+**Can I change my vote after submitting?**

+Yes, as long as the election is still open.
+You'll need the passphrase you set when you first voted.
+If you didn't set a passphrase, you cannot change your vote.

+To change your vote, enter your passphrase on the election page, click "View" to see your current ballot, then click "Revoke" to delete it and cast a new ballot.
+Note that if you revoke your ballot and don't vote again, you're canceling your vote in the election.

+---

+**Is my vote really private?**

+Yes.
+Your individual ballot is encrypted and cannot be seen by election officers, administrators, or other voters.
+Only aggregated, anonymized results are published after the election closes.
+The passphrase encryption ensures your ballot is anonymous.

+---

+**Can multiple people from my organization be elected?**

+There is a limit of 2 seats per organization/conglomerate to ensure diverse representation on the Governing Board.
+If more than 2 candidates from the same organization would be elected based on vote counts, the lowest vote-getters from that organization are removed and the next highest-ranked candidates from other organizations take their place.

+---

 **How are votes counted?**

 CHAOSS elections use the [Condorcet method](https://en.wikipedia.org/wiki/Condorcet_method), a ranked-choice voting system that compares each candidate against every other candidate in a head-to-head matchup.
 The candidate who wins the most pairwise comparisons is the [Condorcet winner](https://en.wikipedia.org/wiki/Condorcet_winner) — broadly, the candidate preferred over all others by the majority of voters.